 - Official transcripts of all undergraduate and graduate coursework

-- Three letters of recommendation addressing your potential for graduate study in psychology.
+- Two (but preferably three) letters of recommendation addressing your potential for graduate study in psychology.

 - A statement about your personal and professional goals.
 Include areas of research and faculty members you might be interested in working with.